 Take time to reflect on what you can control and what your focus is on there.
 Do not be afraid, a decision based on the action.
 You can do this by being present at the moment and highlighting negative thoughts about the future.
 Determine what you are going to get closer to your long-term goals now.

-Life is full of choices, and it is important to learn how to make these choices the most effective and logical way.
+Life is full of choices, and it is important to learn how to make these choices in the most effective and logical way.
 No one is the perfect decision 100% of the time, and that’s okay.
 Important things to do Develop fast and efficient decision-making skills to establish you for success inside and outside the ring.

 Whatever goal you work with, part of achieving practical ways is setting realistic expectations.
 That means some adversity, or things you think might be better.
 And that’s okay.
 As harmful as it sounds, making decisions is just a daunting task.